-The VDG also includes a Video Overlay Device 25, which accepts the RGB video input, as well as an input from conventional television tuner 28, such as a conventional tuner manufactured by General Instrument or a Jerrold DPBB tuner, which supplies a program signal in standard NTSC video format.
-The overlay device 25 converts and combines the RGB signal with the signal from the tuner 28, and produces a composite NTSC output signal containing both the program signal and the program schedule information, as shown in FIG. 2.
-This composite video signal is supplied to a modulator 26, shown in FIG. 1, which can be a modulator such as available from Radio Shack, and then to the television receiver 27, which the user keeps tuned control signals 22 required to erase and write to the 35 to the modulated channel, for example, channel 3 or 4.
+The VDG also includes a Video Overlay Device 25, which accepts the RGB video input, as well as an input from 25 conventional television tuner 28, such as a conventional tuner manufactured by General Instrument or a Jerrold DPBB tuner, which supplies a program signal in standard NTSC video format.
+The overlay device 25 converts and combines the RGB signal with the signal from the tuner 28, 30 and produces a composite NTSC output signal containing both the program signal and the program schedule information, as shown in FIG. 2.
+This composite video signal is supplied to a modulator 26, shown in FIG. 1, which can be a modulator such as available from Radio Shack, and then 35 to the television receiver 27, which the user keeps tuned to the modulated channel, for example, channel 3 or 4.
 The composite video signal can also be supplied directly to the television receiver 27 or other receiving device from the VDG through a video port 25A on the VDG.

-The system components identified in connection with 40 FIG. 1 can all be implemented in a preferred platform by, for example, an IBM personal computer equipped with a transmission link and a video graphics card, such as those manufactured by Roctec.
-Other platforms, such as a cable converter box equipped with a microprocessor and memory, ment version of the application software downloaded from 45 or a broadband network also could be used.
-Examples of the particular components are as follows: Microcontroller-Motorola part no. MC68331-16; ROM-Texas Instruments part no. TMS27PC512; DRAM-Texas Instruments part no. TM4256; EEPROM-Intel part no. 28F001BX-T. In any event, those of skill in the art will appreciate that the particular details of the hardware components and data storage are a function of the particular implementation of the system, and are not the subject of the present invention.
+The system components identified in connection with FIG. 1 can all be implemented in a preferred platform by, for example, an IBM personal computer equipped with a transmission link and a video graphics card, such as those manufactured by Roctec.
+Other platforms, such as a cable 45 converter box equipped with a microprocessor and memory, or a broadband network also could be used.
+Examples of the particular components are as follows: Microcontroller Motorola part no. MC68331-16; ROM-Texas Instruments part no. TMS27PC512; DRAM-Texas Instruments part no. 50 TM4256; EEPROM-Intel part no. 28F001BX-T. In any event, those of skill in the art will appreciate that the particular details of the hardware components and data storage are a function of the particular implementation of the system, and are not the subject of the present invention.
+55

-As discussed in detail below, the user may navigate through the program schedule system with a remote controller, such as that shown in FIG. 3, which operates on conventional principles of remote control transmitterreceiver logic, such as by infrared or other signaling, or other suitable user interface.
-The remote controller 31 communicates with the microcontroller 16 through the remote controller receiver 29, shown in FIG. 1, which can be a Silent Partner IR receiver and which receives signals transmitted by the remote controller 31 and supplies the microcontroller 16 with a corresponding digital signal indicating the key manufactured by Universal Electronics or Presentation Electronics' Silent Partner, may include a power switch 32, volume 33 and mute 34 controls, an ENTER key 35, 0-9 digit keys 36, four direction arrow keys 37A and 37B, a MODE key 38 and an information key 39 that is designated 5 with a lower case "i."
+As discussed in detail below, the user may navigate through the program schedule system with a remote controller, such as that shown in FIG. 3, which operates on conventional principles of remote control transmitter-receiver logic, such as by infrared or other signalling, or other suitable user interface.
+The remote controller 31 communicates with the microcontroller 16 through the remote controller receiver 29, shown in FIG. 1, which can be a Silent Partner IR receiver and which receives signals transmitted by the remote controller 31 and supplies the microcontroller 16 with a corresponding digital signal indicating the key depressed by the user.

+A remote controller suitable for the present invention, such as shown in FIG. 3, which can be a remote controller manufactured by Universal Electronics or Presentation Electronics' Silent Partner, may include a power switch 32, volume 33 and mute 34 controls, an ENTER key 35, 0-9 digit keys 36, four direction arrow keys 37A and 37B, a MODE key 38 and an information key 39 that is designated with a lower case "i."
 The power 32, volume 33 and mute 34 keys operate in the same manner as conventional remote controllers typically used with present-day television receivers.
 The numeric digit keys 36 also function in much the same manner as conventional remote controllers.
-A brief 10 description of the remaining keys follows.
+A brief description of the remaining keys follows.